opensciencegrid/vm-test-runs/README.md

                 - osg-ce-condor
                 - rsv

     4. The test infrastructure can read multiple yaml files in `parameters.d`, which allows you to run different, mutually exclusive tests.
-For example, if you wanted to test 3.3 development on EL7 in addition to the standard tests, you could add the following to a file in `paramaters.d`:
+       For example, if you wanted to test 3.3 development on EL7 in addition to the standard tests, you could add the following to a file in `parameters.d`:

             platform:
               - centos_7_x86_64